 Belle Isle sits in the middle of the James River and is ideal for all types of outdoor activities.
 Find a spot on the flat rocks along the shore and sunbathe for a while.
 If adventure is more your thing, go rock climbing on the granite wall.
 If you’re eager to take a walk around the island, try out the wooded trails on foot or by bike.

 The views from Belle Isle across the river offer a unique perspective.
 There are ruins of old bridges in the water, with the Richmond shoreline in the distance.
 This is a great spot for photography and sightseeing while visiting Virginia’s beautiful capital city.

 Lewis Ginter Botanical Garden

-Yes, Richmond’s downtown has great parks and green spaces scattered through it.
+Yes, Richmond’s downtown has great parks and green spaces scattered throughout it.
 But none compares to the fabulous Lewis Ginter Botanical Garden.
-Nature lovers can drive just about 15-minutes out of downtown to the sprawling 50 acres of gardens.
+Nature lovers can drive just about 15 minutes out of Downtown Richmond to the sprawling 50 acres of gardens.

 Check out the expansive Garden Shop for all of your (you guessed it!) gardening needs.
 Not a gardener?
 No problem!
 They sell botanical-themed jewelry and other souvenirs, too.